RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 ## HTTP to HTTPS redirection
 Starting with version 6.0.12, the automatic HTTP to HTTPS redirection is disabled.
-To poll metrics from the metrics_exporter, or to access the web UI (the CM), use HTTPS in your request, as HTTP requests won't be automatically redirected to HTTPS for those services.
+To poll metrics from the `metrics_exporter` or to access the admin console, use HTTPS in your request.
+HTTP requests won't be automatically redirected to HTTPS for those services.